wdpypere/documentation/docs/CAF/FileWriter.md

         By default, file changes modify the state and thus `keeps_state` is false.

+    - `sensitive`

+        A boolean specifying whether a file contains sensitive information (like passwords).
+When the content of the file is modified, the changes (either the diff or the whole content in case of a new file) themself are not reported and not added to the event history.

 - open

     Synonym for `new()`

 - close

     Closes the file.

+    If the file has been saved (e.g. previous `close` or `cancel`) nothing happens and undef is returned.

-If it has not been saved and it has not been cancelled, it checks its contents and perhaps re-writes it, in a secure way (not following symlinks, etc).
+    If the file has not been saved, it checks its contents and perhaps re-writes it, in a secure way (not following symlinks, etc).
+The (re)write only occurs if there was a change in content and this change (or not) is always determined and returned, even if `NoAction` is true (but in that case nothing is (re)written).

     Under a verbose level, it will show in the standard output a diff of the old and the newly-generated contents for this file before actually saving to disk.
-This diff will **not** be stored in any logs to prevent any leakages of confidential information (f.i. when writing to `/etc/shadow`).

 - cancel

     Marks the printed contents as invalid.
 The existing file will not be altered.

+    Option `msg` to add custom message to verbose reporting.

 - noAction